cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 The **Custom Marker** feature of CloudBees Core provides a lot of control and easy management of Pipelines for you dev teams' Pipelines.
 But it does not give individual teams a lot of flexibility.
 In this exercise we are going to update the **nodejs-app/Jenkinsfile.template** Pipeline script to read in the `.nodejs-app` marker file from the  **helloworld-nodejs** repository as a properties file using the [`readProperties` step](https://jenkins.io/doc/pipeline/steps/pipeline-utility-steps/#readproperties-read-properties-from-files-in-the-workspace-or-text) of [Pipeline Utilities plugin](https://jenkins.io/doc/pipeline/steps/pipeline-utility-steps/).
 This will allow individual dev teams to override certain properties of the **nodejs-app/Jenkinsfile.template**.

 We have been installing two specific Node.js packages - `express` and `pug` - for everyone but what if there are dev teams that want to use different or additional packages.
-We can allow individual teams to set a `npmPackages` propety in the `.nodejs-app` marker file and then load that file with `readProperties` step and then use that value to override the packages installed in the `nodejs` `container` steps.
+We can allow individual teams to set a `npmPackages` propety in the `.nodejs-app` marker file and then load that file with `readProperties` step.
+We can then use that value to override the packages installed by default in the `nodejs` `container` steps.

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **custom-marker-pipelines** repository.
 2. The `readProperties` step will read a file in the current working directory and return a map of String keys and values.
-Therefore we will have to define a Groovy variable to caputre this returned map, but the Declarative syntax does not allow defining or assigning values to variables.
-So we will once again use the `script` block so that we can assign the output of the `readProperties` step to use in our `nodejs` steps.
+In order to use this map of key/value pairs in our Pipeine scritp we will have assign it as a value of a newly defined  Groovy variable.
+However, the Declarative syntax does not allow defining or assigning values to variables.
+So we will need to use the `script` block again - this time so that we can assign the output of the `readProperties` step to use in our `nodejs` steps.
 Add the following `script` block right after the `checkout scm` step of the **Test** `stage`:

 ```
             script {